-The Bariatric and Metabolic Institute (BMI) at The Cleveland Clinic consists of an interdisciplinary team of healthcare providers who provide comprehensive assessment and treatment of obesity (e.g., surgeons, obesity medicine physicians, psychologists, dieticians, nurses, etc) and produce clinical research that helps guide best-practices within the field.
+The Bariatric and Metabolic Institute (BMI) at The Cleveland Clinic consists of an interdisciplinary team of healthcare providers who provide comprehensive assessment and treatment of obesity (e.g., surgeons, obesity medicine physicians, psychologists, dieticians, nurses, etc.) and produce clinical research that helps guide best-practices within the field.
 Currently, there are five psychologists in the BMI and who supervise the clinical/health psychology postdoctoral fellow.
-The primary role of BMI psychology is the assessment and treatment of individuals seeking bariatric surgery.
-However, BMI psychology also offers multimodal cognitive behavioral treatment for individuals obtaining medical weight management or presenting with eating disorder.
+The primary role of BMI psychology also offers multimodal cognitive behavioral treatment for individuals obtaining medical weight management or presenting with eating disorder.
 BMI psychologists provide consultation to the BMI interdisciplinary inpatient and outpatient team and the community at large via psycho-educational seminars.
 BMI psychologists have developed an extensive research database (n>1000 patients) and continue to collect data and conduct research related to weight loss surgery and weight management.
 Their collective work has resulted in a national reputation for clinical research in bariatric psychology.